pococms/website/docs/getting-started.md

 Site published to /Users/tom/pococms/poco/mysite/WWW/index.html
 ```

-* Change to that directory:
+* Change to the directory you just created:

 ```
 cd mysite